debadityaroy/kaldi/README.md

 ```
 Remember to give executable permissions to this file (for Linux "chmod +x run.sh").

 4.The scores you should obtain will be in EER (equal error rate).
-They should be as follows:

-5. Classification accuracy reported in the paper is calculated as 100-EER.
+Classification accuracy reported in the paper is calculated as 100-EER.

-6. These scores are based on cosine-scoring, LDA and PLDA applied to action-vectors.
+5. These scores are based on cosine-scoring, LDA and PLDA applied to action-vectors.

-7. For discriminative embedding using Siamese networks, the action-vectors have to be extracted from the folders
+6. For discriminative embedding using Siamese networks, the action-vectors have to be extracted from the folders

 Training action-vectors : <parent_dir>/exp/ivectors_hmdb51_train_512_200
 Testing action-vectors : <parent_dir>/exp/ivectors_hmdb51_test_512_200